Generic Name: tbo-filgrastim (TBO fil GRAS tim)

 Using a G-CSF such as tbo-filgrastim can cause your spleen to rupture, which can be fatal.
 Talk with your doctor if you have concerns about this risk.

 It is not known whether tbo-filgrastim will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Avoid pregnancy while you are being treated with this medicine.

 It is not known whether tbo-filgrastim passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.